 Try different angles – If hairs are being stubborn and the device isn’t picking them up after 1-2 passes, try moving the epilator in different directions – up, down, to the left, and to the right.
 When it comes to the armpits especially, I often find that I have to use a combination of all four to get a nice, clean finish.

 Epilate in or right after your shower/bath – Warm baths or showers help soften your hairs, making them so much easier (and less painful) to pull out.
 The higher temps also open pores, making the hairs even easier to remove.
 For these reasons, try epilating right after you get out of the bath/shower, while the room is still steamy and warm.
 Better yet, if you have an epilator that’s water resistant (like the Braun Silk-épil 9), use it at the very end of your bath or shower for a faster clean up!

 My Top Pick

-I did loads of research before purchasing my first epilator and finally decided on the Braun Silk-épil 9 based on reviews.
-It’s been working amazingly well for me so far and is still going strong after almost two years!
-Plus, at a little over $100, it comes close to what one might spend in one year on razor blades and shave gel (which, for me, was ~$8-10 a month).
+I did loads of research before purchasing my first epilator and finally decided on the Braun Silk-épil 9, based on reviews.
+It’s been working amazingly well for me so far, and is still going strong after almost two years!
+Plus, at a little over $100, it comes close to what one might spend in one year on razor blades and shave gel (which, for me, was around $8-10 a month).
 I highly recommend it if you’re thinking about making the switch!